If you’re like any hunter, you’ve got an assembly of gear ready to go when the season starts up again.

 You won’t find WeatherPorts in your generic big-box sporting goods store situated among the thin fabric tents with the fiberglass poles.

-Our hunting shelters employ a long-lasting and proprietary tensioned fabric membrane that offers greater abrasion resistance than other PVC- or PE-based materials, will not rot, is mold- and mildew-resistant, exceeds the fire safety requirements of the California Code of Regulations for membrane structures, is chemically inert, and is available in many colors, including camouflage patterns.
+Our hunting shelters employ a long-lasting and proprietary tensioned fabric membrane.
+This feature offers greater abrasion resistance than other PVC- or PE-based materials.
+It will not rot, is mold- and mildew-resistant, exceeds the fire safety requirements of the California Code of Regulations for membrane structures, is chemically inert, and is available in many colors, including camouflage patterns.

-Unlike manufacturers of most other tensioned fabrics, we go to great lengths to ensure that our membranes are built to last.
-And unlike other fabric building providers that apply a UV-resistant coating, which is easily damaged and degrades quickly, we impregnate the fabric membranes with UV stabilizers, allowing our hunting shelters to be used year-round and in areas with high solar loads.
+Unlike manufacturers of other tensioned fabrics, we go to great lengths to ensure that our membranes are built to last.
+We impregnate the fabric membranes with UV stabilizers, allowing our hunting shelters to be used year-round in high solar areas.

 We offer high-strength galvanized steel and lightweight aluminum frame systems.
 For coastal areas or environments with high-humidity, we offer an optional powder coating for additional corrosion protection.